Children and Parenting

 - where the children will attend school and what type of school;

 - if parents will in future live in different countries;

 - religious upbringing.

-If you need to apply for a contact order or variation of a contact order, or if you want to resist or contest an application for a child arrangement order, please do get in contact with us.
-Our family lawspecialists in London have significant experience with all aspects of child contact cases and children law and our solicitors will be happy to discuss your situation and provide you with advice and guidance.
+If you need legal advice in relation to the arrangements for your child or children, please do get in contact with us.
+Our family law specialists in London have significant experience with all aspects of children law and our solicitors will be happy to discuss your situation and provide you with advice and guidance.